muthuganeshece/CVProjects/SodiumDisposal/ReadMe.txt

 - Build video with set of input and segmented images

 - Feature Extraction:
-	- Create features, No. of contours, Centroid of each contour and Area of each contour
+	- No. of contours, Centroid of each contour and Area of each contour
 - Find Contours:
 	- cv.findcontours used to find the edges of the inferred segmented images
 - Find Centroid: